arjunv98/itp404-assignment8-in-memory-api/README.md

 This endpoint should delete a comment from the post it belongs to.
 If the comment was successfully deleted, respond with a 204 status code.
 If the comment doesn’t exist, respond with a 404 status code.

-Note, you are welcome to change how db stores posts and comments in order to find the comment to delete more efficiently, but you don’t have to.
+Note, you are welcome to change how `db` stores posts and comments in order to find the comment to delete more efficiently, but you don’t have to.

 ### PUT /api/comments/:id

-This endpoint should update a comment with an id of :id.
+This endpoint should update a comment with an `id` of `:id` .
 The request payload should be of the structure:

 ``` json
 {